 Tetlin National Wildlife Refuge is in e. central Alaska, directly s. of the Alaska Hwy. and n. of Wrangell-St. Elias National Park and Preserve; the visitor center is at Milepost 1229 on Alaska Hwy.
 The gateway to Alaska, the refuge occupies 682,604 acres along a major bird migration corridor.
 At least 115 of the 186 bird species stay to nest in the vast wetlands.
+Abundant waterfowl such as ducks, geese, swans and loons can be seen on the many streams and lakes.
 Black and grizzly bears, moose, wolves and caribou are year-round residents.
-A visitor center containing an observation deck with telescopes for viewing and an Alaska Native cultural exhibit and demonstrations, is built in a log trapper's cabin style with a sod roof.
-Ranger-led interpretive programs are offered in the visitor center and evening programs are presented at Deadman Campground.

 A visitor center—built in a log trapper's cabin style with a sod roof—contains an observation deck with telescopes overlooking the vast valley as well as Alaska Native cultural exhibit and demonstrations.
 Ranger-led interpretive programs are offered in the visitor center and evening programs are presented at Deadman Campground at 7 p.m.
 Recreational activities include bird-watching, canoeing, fishing, hiking, photography and hunting.